 Hepatitis B Virus (HBV)

-Enanta remains committed to developing a cure for HBV patients and is currently focused on identifying additional compounds with different mechanisms of action to combine with EDP-514, its potent core inhibitor, and a NUC.
-EDP-514, which has Fast Track designation from the FDA, has displayed a good safety profile and robust antiviral activity in multiple HBV patient populations, with declines in HBV DNA among the best published to date for core inhibitors.
+Enanta remains focused on identifying additional compounds with different mechanisms of action to combine with EDP-514, its potent core inhibitor, and a nucleoside reverse transcriptase inhibitor.
+EDP-514 has displayed a good safety profile and robust antiviral activity in multiple HBV patient populations, with significant declines in HBV DNA among the best published to date for core inhibitors.

 Upcoming Events and Presentations

-Enanta plans to issue its fiscal fourth quarter and year-end financial results press release, and hold a conference call regarding those results, on November 21, 2022.
+Enanta plans to issue its fiscal second quarter financial results press release, and hold a conference call regarding those results, on May 8, 2023.

 Conference Call and Webcast Information